cyberark/conjur/index.md

 # Why use Possum?

+## Complete

+Possum provides a complete solution to secrets management for DevOps.
+What do we mean by this?
+It's not just a tool that you have to figure out how to deploy and operationalize.
+Possum comes with everything you need from basic setup instructions, pre-built and officially maintained integrations with the other DevOps software in your toolchain, to HA instructions and strategies that are easy to operationalize.

+With Possum, you CAN solve your secrets management problem quickly and easily.

 ## Proven

 Possum has been running in production for more than two years, solving real-world problems at companies like Cisco, Box, Puppet Labs, Discovery Communications, Ability Networks, Lookout, and Machine Zone.